Video game giants predicted the future of gaming in 2004. How’d they do?

 Of course, not everyone’s predictions panned out.
 Yuji Naka, creator of Sega’s Sonic series, for example, said he imagined the industry developing “3D projection technology that will allow you to play without a monitor.
 Sonic will be running and the game will proceed just in front of or around you!”

 Obviously, that didn’t happen.
-That said, Naka could be right ultimately.
+That said, Naka could ultimately be right.
 Microsoft, in 2013, announced it was working on the proof-of-concept system called IllumiRoom, which augments the area beyond the television screen with projected visuals.
 It’s a bit short of holograms, but (if Microsoft ever releases it) it sure could make games a lot more immersive.

 The most-fun future guess that didn’t pan out certainly belonged to Greg Zeschuk, co-founder of Bioware (who retired in 2012 and is now a craft beer brewer).
 He imagined … well, let’s just let his words speak for themselves.